-E.2.05.
+2.05.
 VOLUMETRIC CHANGES

-The September 2012 survey provided by the City of Tybee Island is the most recent beach profile survey for the project area.
-Recent surveys have substantiated the long term erosion rate, with an average of approximately 164,000 cy/yr erosion on the oceanfront beach between completion of the last renourishment (2008) and September of 2012.
+The March 2014 survey provided by the District is the most recent beach profile survey for the project area.
+Recent surveys have substantiated the long term erosion rate, with an average of approximately 164,000 cy/yr erosion on the oceanfront beach between completion of the last renourishment (2008) and March 2014.
 The majority of this erosion occurred at the Second Street "hot spot" with a lesser degree of erosion in the vicinity of the Tybrisa Pier.
+A new survey of the beach will be conducted immediately before construction to determine the most appropriate design.

 Erosion on the Back River Beach is concentrated in the area of the seawall.
 Erosion in this area since the last renourishment was approximately 8,000 c.y.
-A beach monitoring program would continue in order to document the effectiveness of the beach nourishment and to more accurately predict future renourishment volumes.
+A beach monitoring program may be conducted by the city to document the effectiveness of the beach nourishment and monitor erosion rates for potential future renourishments pending a new authorization.

-E.2.06.
+2.06.
 BORROW SITE

-Borrow area 3 was the original borrow area used for the 1976 and 1987 beach nourishments and is located 3,200 feet south of the southern tip of the Island.
+Borrow area 3 was the original borrow area used for the first authorized renourishment in 1974, with placement occurring in 1976.
+The same borrow area was used during the 1987 beach nourishment and is located 3,200 feet south of the southern tip of the Island.
 This site was selected prior to the passing of the Coastal Barrier Resources Acts (COBRA) of 1982 and 1990 which are administered by the Department of Interior (DOI) USFWS.
 Borrow area 4 was first utilized in 1995 by the Georgia Ports Authority for partial beach nourishment.
 This borrow area was 142 acres and divided into five cells ranking in excavation priority (A,B,C,D,E).
 During the 1995 nourishment only cell A was used.
 Prior to the 2000 nourishment borrow area investigations discovered magnetic anomalies in cell A (likely dredging equipment from the 1995 nourishment) making it unsuitable for use in the 2000 project.
 An extensive study was conducted of the remaining cells and it was determined that the existing borrow area did not contain enough known suitable material to complete the project.
 Borrow area 4 was expanded in a northwesterly direction toward Tybee, staying outside the COBRA line, and two new areas, cells F (63 acres) and G (39 acres), were approved for inclusion into the now expanded borrow area 4.
 Complete details on the borrow area history and expansion may be found in the U.S. Army Corps of Engineers May 1998 Special Report on South Tip Beach/Tybee Creek Portion of Tybee Island Beach Erosion Control Project Georgia.

 The proposed offshore borrow site is the same site that was used during the 2008 renourishment, borrow area 4.
-The previously used borrow area lies approximately 1.3 miles (~7,000 feet) southeast of the southernmost Federal terminal groin (Figure 3).
+The previously used borrow area lies approximately 0.75 miles (~4,000 feet) southeast of the southernmost Federal terminal groin (Figure 3).
 Recent cultural resource surveys found no evidence for potentially significant resources in the borrow area (Panamerican Consultants, Inc. 2013).
+In order to allow maximum use of the borrow area a 300 foot buffer area was established around the site for anchoring purposes only.
+The buffer zone was also surveyed for cultural resources, no potential artifacts were identified.